Frequnetly Asked Questions

 Yes, but with a few exceptions.
 A Devils River Access Permit (DRAP) is required for all river trips which access Devils River State Natural Areas and/or designated paddler camps.
 The cost of a DRAP is $10/person.
 You can get these permits by calling Texas Parks & Wildlife

 (512) 389-8901.
 Each paddler is required to bring a copy of their DRAP (including the signed Conditions of Permit page) and an extra one is required to hand over to your shuttle driver.
-The exceptions to this rule is if you plan on paddling from Baker's Crossing to meet the water taxi around mile 37-38, Rough Canyon Marina, or you plan on taking out on private land.
+The exceptions to this rule is if you plan on paddling from Baker's Crossing to Blue Sage, to meet the water taxi around mile 37-38, to Rough Canyon Marina, or you plan on taking out on private land.

 Can Amistad Expeditions obtain permits for my group?